 Find out more about extensions.

 When you move into thesis awaited you will need to pay a continuation fee for each academic session until you submit your thesis.
-The continuation fee for the 2016-17 academic session is £192 and the continuation fee for the 2017-18 academic session will be £204.
+The continuation fee for the 2017-18 academic session is £204.
 This fee is to cover administrative costs and access to University resources.

 You are liable for the continuation fee as soon as you transfer to thesis awaited status.
 If you transfer at a time other than at the beginning of the academic session (i.e. October) you will be charged a pro rata fee until the following October.

 There will be no refund if you submit your thesis during the course of the academic session as many of the costs will have been incurred already and some will continue throughout the examination period.

 Postgraduate Researchers will remain in thesis awaited status after the submission of their thesis to the conclusion of their research studies.

 Members of staff

 Currently, eligible members of staff will not normally be liable for the continuation fee.
 Members of staff who consider that they are exempt from payment of the fee should contact the Research Student Administration team at firstname.lastname@example.org.